Heatherden Hall: Use in films

 The house and gardens have been featured in many British films, including Doctor in the House, Twice Round the Daffodils, The Amazing Mr Blunden, Chitty Chitty Bang Bang, Bugsy Malone, The Prime of Miss Jean Brodie, From Russia with Love (as the SPECTRE headquarters) and the Carry On films.
 It has appeared in such television series as One Foot in the Grave and Midsomer Murders.
+The Great Celebrity Bake Off for SU2C and the Great American Baking Show are filmed on the grounds of Heatherden Hall.